 The four different categories of resistant starch

 RS Type 1 – Starch that is bound by fibrous cell walls and therefore resists digestion, such as beans, legumes and grains, and nuts/seeds.

 RS Type 2 – Indigestible due to its high amylase content when in its raw forms, such as found in potatoes, green bananas, tiger nuts, and plantains.
-Heating or over-ripening these foods renders the starch to be no longer indigestible.
+Heating or over-ripening these foods renders the starch to be no longer indigestible though some reforms when cooled.

 RS Type 3 – This type of resistant starch is the result of a process called retrogradation- when starches are cooked and then immediately cooled, which allows the digestible starch in some foods like rice, potatoes, and beans to be more resistant to digestion.